About Neville Cregan

 Something more of my development in Yoga over 30 years is decribed in this blog here.

-Massage.
+Thai Massage.

-When I first trained in Yoga the practicals of Hatha Yoga necessarily put me in touch with teachers very knowledgeable in anatomy and physiology, matters of the body and therapeutic aspects of Yoga.
-I was very fortunate that two of my teachers were osteopaths and had more knowledge than most on this aspect of Yoga.
-Despite my initial resistance to learning this I eventually became fascinated more broadly by modern health sciences as well as Asian traditional medicine, and so decided to expand my studies to Thai massage as this was the best massage I had experienced.
+When I first trained in Yoga the practicals of Hatha Yoga necessarily put me in touch with teachers very knowledgeable in anatomy and physiology, matters of the body and the therapeutic aspects of Yoga.
+I was very fortunate that two of my teachers were osteopaths and had more knowledge than most on this area of Yoga.
+Through studying Yogic ideas and Asian traditional medicine I became fascinated more broadly by modern health sciences.All this led me to expand my studies to Thai massage as this was the best massage I had experienced.
 Its theory base and medical theory shares much with Hatha Yoga and Ayurvedic medicine and also makes sense (to me at least) viewed through the lens of modern health sciences.
 I've studied all aspects of Thai massage that I've been able to access ( without speaking much Thai) through courses in the UK , Thailand and even the USA.
 I also grew to love Thailand and Thai culture and regularly go to Chaing Mai in Northern Thailand to practice Yoga, learn more about and receive massage, absorb Buddhist environments, meet with friends, eat the food !
 And train in table tennis (see below).
 I even speak a bit of the language now.

 Something of my 25 years learning and practicing Thai massage is described on this blog here

 I've also always been very active, even perhaps 'sporty' or athletic, particularly with regular and long distance cycling and more recently competitive table tennis .
 I've always found Thai massage helpful to keep me well in addition to my yoga practice, as well as to address any particular aches, pains and minor injuries.
-In 2017 I studied BTech 5 Soft Tissue Therapy at the London School of Sports Massage to expand my massage skills and knowledge which I now combine into my Thai massage .
+In 2017 I additionally studied BTech 5 Soft Tissue Therapy at the London School of Sports Massage to expand my massage skills and knowledge which I now combine into my Thai massage when relevant.

 Health , Wellbeing and Spirituality .